xte/Gmail-Print-Page-Cleaner/README.md

 Gmail-Print-Page-Cleaner
 ========================

-Removes some things from the Gmail print email page, mainly removing the Gmail logo at the top.
+Removes everything but the body of the email from the Gmail print email page.